 Robert Bringhurst, Red Pine, Steve Sanfield, David Budbill,

 Peter Levitt, Chase Twichell, Kaz Tanahashi and others.
 The

-Montreal Zen Poetry Festival is a small niche festival, and has
+Montreal Zen Poetry Festival, a small niche festival,

 led to rich collaborations with McGill University and with the

 Enpuku-ji published two collections of the works of our 2007 and 2009 invitees under the imprint of Enpuku-ji Press.
 The collections, "Forget the Words" and "Words have no Meaning", are available for purchase at the Zen Centre.